On This Page:

 Throughout Moodle, you will see circles with question marks ().
 Click these to get information about the associated element.
 Some are simple glossary entries, while others offer more detail.

-You can also find IT help links ( ) when adding activities or resources.
+You can also find IT help links ( ) at the bottom of your page when adding activities or resources.
 Click them to open the help page for that topic in the IT Support Center.

 Instructors, TAs, and departmental support staff are welcome to contact the Instructional Media Lab with questions about Moodle at (413) 545-2823 or email@example.com.